 CANCELLATIONS / SUBSTITUTIONS

-Substitutions are allowed up until the 5th September.
-Admin fee of R60 is applicable.
-Contact Katie
+Substitutions are allowed up until 2 weeks prior to the race date.
+Admin fee of R100 is applicable.
+Contact Katie.

 Normal CSA race rules apply for riders, please ensure you are have read them.